Thicket-Blender/thicket/README.md

 * Configure Thicket
   * Choose `Edit -> Preferences...`
   * Select the `Add-ons` tab and search for `thicket`
-  * Check the box to enable the row `Import: Thicket: Laubwerk Plants Add-on for Blender`
+  * Check the box to enable the row `Import-Export: Thicket: Laubwerk Plants Add-on for Blender`
     * If you have more than one version installed, be sure to only enable one at a time
   * Click the arrow to expand the add-on preferences
   * Enter the Laubwerk install path.
 The box will be red until a valid path is entered, then the Laubwerk SDK version will be displayed below the path.